NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/Variant_calling_reads_mapping_trusting.md

 The color coding used in the viewer is described in [IGV manual](http://software.broadinstitute.org/software/igv/AlignmentData)
 - In red: insert size that is larger than expected (possible evidence of a deletion).
 - In blue: inferred insert size that is smaller than expected (possible evidence of an insertion).
-- !!Mismatches bases in aliments are assigned a transparency value (proportional to the phred quality score).
+- Mismatched bases in aliments are assigned a transparency value (proportional to the phred quality score).
 - Transparency (white transparent box) is used for mapped reads with low mapping quality (eg. mapped at several loci).
 For more information look [here](https://software.broadinstitute.org/software/igv/AlignmentData#fileformats).